Windsurf the GorgeRowena ShoresThe Columbia River Gorge

 Windmeter registering 50+mph

-Here's a picture of me standing by our unique wind meter, down by the river's edge at "Rowena Shores", facing the gale force winds on a "nuking" summer's day.
+Here's a picture of your humble webmaster standing by our unique wind meter, down by the river's edge at "Rowena Shores", facing the gale force winds on a "nuking" summer's day.
 As you can see, the arrow pointing toward the top of the wind meter indicates 45 mph, so the gust captured in the photo is upwards of 50-55 mph!
 And it's coming right out of the northwest, the preferred direction in Rowena.
 That 4.2 meter sail on the ground was too big for me that afternoon, even with my 250 pounds.
 The Gorge is the place to sail those really small sails.
 I've seen days when pro sailors were getting blown off the water on 3.0's!!!
 The term "nuclear wind" was coined here in the Gorge by my pals Bingen Bart Vervloet, photographer extraordinaire Jay Carroll and some of the other early sailors back in the mid 1980's.

 We've had some monster days in The Gorge over the years, when the river has truly earned its reputation for 'nuclear winds' and Windsurfing Capital of the World.
 Here's a link to a week in the late sailing season of 2007, as immortalized by Clay Feeter former publisher of Windtracks magazine in his Weekly Gust newsletter.